mrpaul-07/Statistics-For-Data-Science-Project/README.md

 # Statistics-For-Data-Science-Project

+## Topic: Predicting Student Depression Using Machine Learning and Neural Networks

-This Project focuses on predicting the likelihood of depression among students by using **"Machine Learning Algorithms"**.
+This Project focuses on predicting the likelihood of depression among students by applying different algorithms **"Machine Learning Algorithms"**.
-Basically, I applied **Linear Regression** and **Support Vector Machine (SVM)** models to analyze the student data and predict the signs of depression.
+Essentially, I applied linear regression and support vector machine (SVM) models to analyze the student data and predict the signs of depression.

 ## ✨ Features